Sept. 28, 2021

 Human Resources will reach out to you.
 You will be instructed to stay home, to self-isolate for 10 days from the onset of your symptoms and until 24 hours after any fever has resolved (whichever comes later).

 You will not be required to test for COVID-19, to submit your results, or to take a specific type of test to go back to work.
 However, if you test negative for COVID-19, your isolation time may be shorter than 10 days if your symptoms have resolved.

 If you test positive, you cannot test out of isolation.
 You must isolate for 10 days from the onset of your symptoms and until 24 hours after any fever has resolved (whichever comes later).

 Drink warm liquids like tea to soothe a sore throat and stay hydrated, get extra rest to let your body recover and use over-the-counter remedies as appropriate to find relief.
 Call your healthcare provider for any additional advice.

 Your mental wellbeing is as important as your physical wellbeing.
-As many continue to cope with the anxiety and stress surrounding COVID-19, you can also take advantage of support services, such as TAO, a secure, private online library of interactive and engaging programs to help overcome anxiety, depression and other common mental health concerns.
+As many continue to cope with the anxiety and stress surrounding COVID-19, you can also take advantage of support services.
 All employees also have access to the Employee Assistance Program, which provides no-cost, confidential, short-term counseling for you and your family.